ibi-group/GTFS-frequency-mapping-tool/README.md

 1. Download Anaconda (miniconda version) – a package and environment manager for Python

-2. Clone this repo somewhere on your computer.
+2. Clone this repo somewhere on your computer (or just click the code > download zip button).
 This will be your working directory.

 3. Open Anaconda Prompt.
 Run `cd (path to working directory)`